negomi/react-burger-menu/README.md

 If you keep the menu state yourself it might be convenient to pass a custom function to be used when the user triggers something that should close the menu.

 Called when:
-* The user clicks the cross icon
+* The user clicks on the cross icon
 * The user clicks on the overlay
 * The user hits the escape key